 On the day when Virginia Woolf conceived her great book, only residents of the houses surrounding the square would have been able to enter its gates.
 In an essay written during the hot summer of 1933, she approved “[t]he sensible and humane suggestion . . . that the squares should be opened … to those who would otherwise have no place to walk or sit but in the street.”

-In 1940, Tavistock Square did become temporarily open to all when its iron fence was melted down for war use.
-(The park became officially open to the public in the 1950s.)
+In 1940, Tavistock Square was temporarily opened to all when its iron fence was melted down for war use.
+(The park was officially opened to the public in the 1950s.)

 From the 1960s, Tavistock Square has been known for its various memorials to peace and non-violence, including